floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 notes:
 Using generators looks like this.
 First pass a generator (the function*) to the Effect.gen function.
 This generator takes one argument called an adapter, which the common convention is to alias with an underscore.

 Whenever we want to extract the value of an effect for use in our funciton, all you need to use is `yield* adapter`.
-This will automatically propagate any errors or requirements from that effect to the effect returned by effect.gen
+This evaluates to the value within the effect, while automatically propagate any errors or requirements from that effect to the effect returned by effect.gen

 other than that just write your logic just as you normal would and return the result.